Visma-AutoPay/http-signatures/README.md

         // Same goes for forbidden parameters
         .forbiddenParameters(SignatureParameterType.ALGORITHM)

         // Maximum age of verified signature in seconds.
-Age is computed basing
+Age is computed based
         // on `created`'s value.
-Signature is rejected if older than given age,
+A signature is rejected if older than the given
-        // regardless of its `expiration` set in the parameters.
+        // age, regardless of its `expiration` set in the parameters.
         .maximumAge(30)

         // Maximum clock "skew" for `created` parameter.
 It's for detecting